 Pay town and city fees.

-When your registration is approved, you’ll receive an IRP apportioned plate and a cab card for each vehicle.
+When your registration is approved, you’ll receive an IRP-apportioned plate and a cab card for each vehicle.
 The cab card lists each jurisdiction in which you are registered to operate.
 You’ll also see the renewal date listed on the cab card.
 About three months before the renewal is due, the IRP office will send a notification with instructions for renewing your plate.
+Keep this card with you in your cab.

 Fees Calculation: How Much Do Truckers Pay For IRP Fees?